-Emergency Medicine and Pain Management for Primary Care

 Emergency Medicine and Pain Management for Primary Care – 12 Credits

-This conference is designed to provide primary care practitioners with up-to-date, evidence-based information on commonly encountered issues in Emergency Medicine and Pain Management for Primary Care, while suggesting pragmatic approaches to clinical management.
+This conference is designed to provide primary care clinicians with up-to-date, evidence-based information on commonly encountered issues in Emergency Medicine and Pain Management, while suggesting pragmatic approaches to clinical management.
 The discussion-based format of the conference will encourage audience participation through dynamic lectures, case-based studies, and hands-on workshops.
-Keynote speakers will present and critically assess recent advancements and industry updates in Emergency Medicine and Pain Management, with the goal of enhancing the knowledge-base and core competence of attendees.
+Keynote speakers will present and critically assess recent advancements and industry updates in Emergency Medicine and Pain Management with the goal of enhancing the knowledge-base and core competence of attendees.
 The successful completion of this interactive program diagnosing, treating, and prescribing the most effective courses of treatment, with the ultimate goal of improving patient outcomes.

-All Physicians and other Healthcare Professionals seeking clinical information about issues in Emergency Medicine and Pain Management.
+All Physicians and other Healthcare Professionals seeking clinical information and updates in Emergency Medicine and Pain Management.

 Our presenting national faculty speakers make it their professional goals to enhance the training of primary care clinicians.
-This Continuing Medical Education program promises to help you learn the most current, best medicine, and techniques for making the diagnosis easier during a 20 minute office visit.
+This Continuing Medical Education program promises to help you learn the most current, best medicine, and techniques for making the diagnosis easier and quicker during a 20-minute office visit.

 Topics and Objectives